hmc-cs121-admin/git-pm-workflow/code-review-dance-activity.md

 Roles:

--   Developer A: Set's up required reviews and reviews Developer B's pull request (PR)
+-   Developer A: Sets up required reviews and reviews Developer B's pull request (PR)

--   Developer B: Create's an erroneous addition and attempts to create a pull request
+-   Developer B: Creates an erroneous addition and attempts to create a pull request

 3rd person role (if you have a 3-person team):
 -   Act as a separate reviewer of Developer B's PR.